 But what about when the blood needs to go back to the heart.
 Well here it is carried through veins.
 If you look at your wrists, you’ll probably be able to see veins which look blue from the outside.

-Then there’s blood that comes from the lungs into the left atrium; this is transported along nicely through the pulmonary veins, while blood that comes from the body goes flowing in through the superior vena cava (this carries blood from your upper body) and inferior vena cava (this carries blood from your lower body).
+Then there’s blood that comes from the lungs into the left atrium.
+This is transported nicely through the pulmonary veins, while blood that comes from around the body goes flowing in through the superior vena cava (this carries blood from your upper body), and inferior vena cava (this carries blood from your lower body).